xind14/reading-notes/code-201/README.md

 # My Notes and Assignments for Code Fellows 201

-My Future Reading Notes for Class 201 created for 102 Lab 3, fixed and formated in 201 Prework.
+My future reading rotes for Class 201 created for Class 102 Lab 3, fixed and formatted in 201 prework.

 ## Prework